Does Your School Need a Doctor? 3 Key Ingredients for a Healthy School

 My point is that your enrollment and marketing plan must be tied into the overall health of your school.
 If your school isn’t healthy, then you will struggle if you only focus on enrollment and marketing strategies.

-As we move into a new school year, it is important for this assessment to take place.
+As we approach the end of a school year, it is important for this assessment to take place.
 You need to examine the health of your school by considering these three key indicators.
 Then, once you understand your situation, you can put an action plan in place to improve your school while implementing your enrollment and marketing plan.